OpenINF/docker-fisher/README.md

 <br />

-This project is permissively licensed under either of the the following.
+This project is permissively licensed under either of the following.

 - [The MIT License][]
 - [Apache License, Version 2.0][]
 - [Blue Oak Model License, Version 1.0.0][]

-at your option&hellip;

-The [SPDX](https://spdx.dev) license identifier for this project is `MIT OR Apache-2.0 OR BlueOak-1.0.0`.
+Optionally, the [SPDX](https://spdx.dev) license identifier for this project is mostly `MIT OR Apache-2.0 OR BlueOak-1.0.0`.

 </section>